roboguy13/fun-suslik/README.md

 This stage performs simple inference of layouts (and elaborates by inserting `lower` and `instantiate` for the inferred layouts).
 Also generates SuSLik names for the layout parameters.
-In this example, the generated names are `x` and `r`.
+In this example, the generated names are `y` and `r`.

+The pattern matches are also decorated with the layouts and corresponding layout parameters are generated (in this case, the parameter is `x`).

 ```
 filterLt7 (Sll[readonly ; x] Nil) := lower Sll[readonly ; r] Nil;